The problem many scaling businesses face

 Your customer team know the offering inside out, are great at building relationships and dealing with problems but they struggle to intentionally grow revenue.
 In the absence of a well-designed commercial operating system their potential remains capped.

-Individually these are manageable, collectively your NRR really suffers.
+Individually these are manageable, collectively your net revenue really suffers.
 As you scale the problem compounds significantly.

 NRR volatility

 Without confidence in expansion revenue and certainty in your renewals landing, alongside unplanned churn, forecast confidence is low.
-At £50m ARR a swing of just 5pp. in NRR equates to a £2.5m hole in your plan.
+At £50m ARR a swing of just 5pp. in net revenue equates to a £2.5m hole in your plan.

 Capital efficiency